lsoft/DpdtInject/README.md

   </ItemGroup>

 ```
-This is to turn off code beautification so Dpdt will produce cluster code a lot faster.
+This is to turn off code beautification so Dpdt will produce cluster code a bit faster.

 # Dpdt Visual Studio Extension